2019 EVENT ENTRY LIST (Last update: 23/4/19)

 The 2018 Weaver Wander took place on Saturday, 26th May 2018 and a report published by the Crewe Chronicle may be found at:

 A presentation evening was held on the 19 September 2018 when the funds raised were distributed to our nominated Charities.
 Terry Jones, Club President for Rotary year 2017-18, had nominated the following charities:

 Lifebox International provides the tools, training and partnerships needed to make surgery safer for every patient on a global scale.

 RFU Injured Players Foundation is England Rugby’s Official Charity and supports and protects the rugby family.

 The Club also supported the Crewe and Nantwich Mayoral Charities including CLIMB & Homelessness Charities; Nantwich Museum & Macmillan Cancer.
 Cheques were presented to the various attending organisations or representatives by our current President Sandy Cowen.

 PHOTOGRAPHS OF THE 2018 WEAVER WANDER ARE AVAILABLE AND CAN BE SELECTED AND DOWNLOADED FROM THE VARIOUS GALLERIES

 Photographs may be downloaded from this web site by:

-Our thanks to Paul Compton of Nantwich Events Photography for covering the event on Saturday, 27th May and providing the images for the web site.
+Our thanks to Paul Compton of Nantwich Events Photography for covering the event on Saturday, 27th May in Nantwich & to William Epps for the photos at Gawsworth Hall and, also, to Daniel Grice of Cheshire Technology Solutions for the incorporation of the images on the web site.